ave-llan/grammar-graph/README.md

 }
 ```

+#### Rules
+A rule simply means to replace a word like `Creature` with its definition.
+If we are [constructing](https://github.com/jrleszcz/grammar-graph#building-a-creature) a sentence with the Creature grammar and come across the word `Head`, we will replace it with its definition: `( Face )`.
+Some rules have multiple options, such as a `Face` which can be rewritten as `HappyFace`, `ZenFace`, or `SleepyFace`.

+More formally, a grammar is an object consisting of key-value pairs, with each [non-terminal symbol](https://github.com/jrleszcz/grammar-graph#non-terminal-symbols) pointing to an array of one or more [symbol chains](https://github.com/jrleszcz/grammar-graph#symbol-chains) choices for this non-terminal.

 #### Symbol Chains
 `Arm Head Arm` and `( Face )` are symbol chains.
 By default, each symbol is seperated by white-space, so both of these symbol chains are made up of three symbols: `Arm, Head, Arm` and `(, Face, )`.